OlehLuk/feature-normalization/README.md

 # feature_normalization
 This is a straightforward implementation for features normalization.

-Currently Z-normalization is provided, other options can be implemented by implementing Normalizer interface.
+Currently Z-normalization is provided (`ZNormalizer`), other options can be implemented by implementing Normalizer interface.

+`ZNormalizer` uses train file to learn sample mean and std for each feature.
+Afterwards, these values are used for normalization: (x-mean)/std

 To run an example:
 1. Clone the repository